Cquence1/Excel-workstation/README.md

 Data cleaning:

-- Identify and handle missing values using Excel functions
+- Identify and handle missing values
 - Remove duplicates
 - Address inconsistencies using Excel's find and replace
 - Identify and handle outliers
-- Group the lead time and age with the "IF function."
+- Group the lead time and age using the "IF function."

 Data Analysis: